8 Hawaii Beaches With Water So Blue They Made Me Cancel My Maldives Trip – Visit Them Before the Masses Do

 - Calmest conditions: Early morning hours regardless of season

-Daily Timing for Optimal Conditions
+Daily Timing for Optimal “Maldives Conditions”

 Crystal Clear Water Windows:

-- 6:30-9:30 AM: Before trade winds strengthen
+- 6:30-9:30 AM: Before trade winds strengthen – this is your guaranteed Maldives-calm period

 - 5:00-7:00 PM: Evening calm period (not all beaches)

-- 2-4 hours after high tide: When fresh ocean water flushes bays
+- 2-4 hours after high tide: When fresh ocean water flushes bays (peak clarity)

 Specific Cost Information

-Free Beaches (No Parking Fees)
+Free Beaches (No Parking Fees) – RESIDENTS

-- Yokohama Bay: Free parking, no facilities
+- ✅ Yokohama Bay: Free parking, restrooms available

-- Kaiona Beach: Free parking, restrooms included
+- ✅ Kaiona Beach: Free parking, restrooms included

-- Kawela Bay: Free highway parking option
+- ✅ Kawela Bay: Free highway parking option

 Paid Parking Beaches